jaredpalmer/tsdx/README.md

 ### `prepare` script

 Bundles and packages to the `dist` folder.
 Runs automatically when you run either `npm publish` or `yarn publish`.
 The `prepare` script will run the equivalent of `npm run build` or `yarn build`.
-It will also be run if your module is installed as a git dependency (ie: `"mymodule": "github:myuser/mymodule#some-branch"`) so it can be depended on without checking the transpiled code into git.
+It will also be run if your module is installed as a git dependency (ie: `"mymodule": "github:myuser/mymodule#some-branch"`) so it can be depended on without checking the transpiled code into git, but it will be slow when people run `npm install`, because the npm will run `build` command for you.

 ## Optimizations